 Mine are partial to whatever fruit is in season.
 I live in a rich farming area and I give my colonies whatever is in season at the time plus clover and dandelion from the yard since I use only natural pesticides like Guineas!

 I keep lids on mine just to discourage the cats from playing in them.
 This type of meal worm can not fly and they certainly can't climb out of the bins.

 The bins above are the result of about 4 months.
 The worms pictured are not my originals but rather my second crop.
 I found this to be very impressive as food for my chickies and a little extra income.

 My mealies love to have a small box, empty roll from toilet tissue or newspaper to hide in.
 They like it very dark.
 Their sense of smell seems to be great.
 I put a bit of fresh bran at the end of this box and within a second this little guy (or gal) was there to start eating.

 The life cycle is pretty interesting.
 Beetles lay very tiny eggs, those eggs hatch in less than 2 weeks under perfect conditions, those grow up to be meal worms but may take as long as 10 to 16 weeks and then they pupate.
 The pupae may seem dried up and dead but in a very short time (one to 2 weeks) they hatch and emerge as a beetle and it starts all over again.
-As I stated above I was on my second generation in less than 4 months but I have at least 50% humidity in my home with temps in the mid 70's.
+As I stated above I was on my second generation in less than 4 months.
 The right temp, food and humidity seem to make a big difference in how well they develop.